shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/move-project-directories.md

 ---
 layout: default
-title: How do I move my Project directories to a new Local Storage root?
+title: How do I move my project directories to a new Local Storage root?
 pagename: move-project-directories
 lang: en
 ---

-# How do I move my Project directories to a new Local Storage root?
+# How do I move my project directories to a new Local Storage root?

 Sometimes it's necessary to move your project files (scene files, renders, etc.) to a new root storage location (eg. from `/mnt/smalldrive` to `/mnt/bigdrive/foo`).
 This can be done whether you're using a single or multi-root configuration.
 For example, lets say we want to move your storage named **"asset_storage"**: